 Now Blumhardt understood that this was a battle that had to be won.
 Gottliebin improved for only a short time, but then went back into convulsions.
 Over the next year there were a series of prayer meetings, where there seemed some improvement, and then a return to torment for the young girl.
 Finally, one night the battle came to a fever pitch and she and her family were delivered.
 She improved from that time on and "attained complete health.
 All her former ailments, well known to her physicians, completely disappeared - the high shoulder, the short leg, stomach troubles, and others."

 With that dark and difficult chapter closed, "there came the opening of a new, even more significant one: a widespread movement of repentance and renewal that changed hundreds of lives and spread far beyond the town."
 People began coming to Blumhardt, and writing him letters, confessing their sins.
 This began with his youth group, and then moved to the adults of the village.
-He says that people came from "from seven o'clock in the morning until eleven o'clock at night."
+He wrote that people came from "from seven o'clock in the morning until eleven o'clock at night."
 Prayer meetings were going on every night, and people from other villages began to come to confess their sins.
 Within months, hundreds of people had come to Blumhardt and his churchyard was full to overflowing.
 He called this the "Awakening".

 Miracles and healings began to occur.
 One day a mother came running to Blumhardt because she had spilled a pot of boiling oatmeal on her three year old child.
 They ran to the house, where many were gathered.
 The child was screaming in pain, and covered with burns.
 Blumhardt picked up the child and prayed.
 All pain immediately ceased and the burns were gone within days.
 Parents from another village came to Blumhardt because there son had an eye disease, and a doctor said his only hope was an operation.
 Blumhardt prayed and his sight was fully restored within three days.
 People began flowing in from all over to receive prayer for their sicknesses.
 "Infirmities of all kinds vanished: eye problems, tuberculosis, eczema, arthritis, and more."
 A person who was there at the time later said, "There were so many miracles that I can no longer recall the details.
 We felt the Lord's nearness so tangibly that they seemed natural, and no one made a great deal of it."